Isn’t it amazing how quickly something becomes the status quo in our digital age?

 2. Use Affiliate Links & Sponsorships to Monetize Your Video Content

 Even if you don’t know the term, you’ve definitely seen affiliate links in action.
 Just think about it: have you ever followed someone on Instagram who is promoting something and trying to get you to “swipe up to shop” or “click the link in my bio?”
-These users are using affiliate links to earn money from your purchases without extending a markup to you, the customer.
+These users are using affiliate links (either directly, or cloaked through an affiliate marketing software) to earn money from your purchases without extending a markup to you, the customer.

 Some Tips to Follow